dreking/movie_app/README.md

 # Install

+-   Ask developer for `.env` file for credentials
+-   Add `.env` file in the project root folder
 -   In the terminal type `flutter pub get` to install all required packages
--   Ask developer for `.env` file for credentials

 # Run